-Breast surgeon Dr. Susanna Nazarian discusses maintaining breast health and why it’s important to keep up with regular screening mammograms.
+Breast surgeon Dr. Susanna Nazarian discusses maintaining breast health, new breast masses and why it’s important to keep up with regular screening mammograms.

 It can be scary to feel an abnormal lump in your breast.
 The good news is, many breast lumps are benign—or non-cancerous—especially for those who have recently had a screening mammogram.